toderas/The-rolling-stones/README.md

 Features Left To Implement
-shop section from where users can buy various items related to the band .
+shop section from where users can buy various items related to the band . an interactive map for the users to check future events with the option of buying tickets from there

 Tech Used